kmules1/kmules1.github.io/ecumene/index.md

 The Ecumene is a habitable world, second in orbit around its star, and the primary world of this setting.

-Its surface is predominantly ocean, which takes up over four-fifths of its surface area.
+Its surface is predominantly ocean, which takes up eight-ninths of its surface area.
 Additionally, due the distribution of land, largescale arid and semi-arid biomes are relatively rare.
 As a result, from space, it looks like a blue marble enveloped by wispy white clouds.

 The Ecumene is in a tidally-locked orbit with its twin world, the Maranthisa, which is two-thirds the radius and two-fifths the mass.
 As a result, both worlds have an unusually long rotational period of 65.784 hours.
 Three moons, the Three Sisters, orbit the Ecumene-Maranthisa barycenter, which is located one-sixth of the distance between them.